-In a narrow sense, legal formalism However, formalist theories also share designates a specific school of thought, common limits.
-Indeed, especially in which was notably represented by civil law tradition, formalism leads to Christopher Columbus Langdell, Dean of underestimating the importance of Harvard Law School from 1870 to 1895. caselaw in comparison with statutory However, in a broader sense, formalism law.
-Even Portalis, one of the French Civil might also refer to legal theories from Code's fathers, said that 'one can no more various legal traditions presenting do without caselaw than without laws'.6 theoretical similarities.
-Indeed, Langdell's When general principles are lacking or formalism might coincide with the obscure, judges need to interpret and French École de l'exégèse, which saw extend the letter of the law according to the Code civil and statutes in general as their own interpretation of its spirit.
-This the very ground of the legal system,3 or implies that judges actually interpret the Austrian Hans Kelsen's normativism, subjectively - and thus partly create - according to which a legal system is the Law, which is unacceptable from like a pyramid of norms rooted in a a formalist perspective.
-Formalism constitution, itself validated by a basic therefore leads to unrealistic assumptions on how judges think, or norm.4These formalist models have three assumptions in common.
-Firstly, the Law more precisely, on how they do not is founded on objective principles: it is think.
-More importantly, it leads to a form not up to judges to determine what the of blindness regarding judicial power.
-Law is or is not.
-Secondly, legal reasoning For instance, American lawyer Mitchel depends on lawyers' ability to correctly Lasser showed how the French Cour de interpret the preexisting state of the law, Cassation's (Highest Court in the French whether found in legal precedent in the judiciary) formalist self-portrait, also common law tradition or in the statutes illustrated by its judgments' syllogistic of the civil law tradition.
-Thirdly, judicial style, has contributed to hide the extent of its jurisprudential creativity.7 interpretation proceeds by deducing
+However, formalist theories also share common limits.
+Indeed, especially in civil law tradition, formalism leads to underestimating the importance of caselaw in comparison with statutory law.
+Even Portalis, one of the French Civil Code's fathers, said that 'one can no more do without caselaw than without laws'.6 When general principles are lacking or obscure, judges need to interpret and extend the letter of the law according to their own interpretation of its spirit.
+This implies that judges actually interpret subjectively - and thus partly create - the Law, which is unacceptable from a formalist perspective.
+Formalism therefore leads to unrealistic assumptions on how judges think, or more precisely, on how they do not think.
+More importantly, it leads to a form of blindness regarding judicial power.
+For instance, American lawyer Mitchel Lasser showed how the French Cour de Cassation's (Highest Court in the French judiciary) formalist self-portrait, also illustrated by its judgments' syllogistic style, has contributed to hide the extent of its jurisprudential creativity.7

 Legal realism finds its roots in the critique of the formalist model.
-One of its precursors, US Supreme Court Justice Oliver Wendell Holmes Jr., famously adopted the 'bad men' perspective to explain why, far from being a set of principles or axioms, the Law should be 'the prophecies of what the courts will do in fact, and nothing more pretentious'.8 Indeed, the bad man does not care about the law in books; he wants to specific solutions from general principles.
-Thus, these different approaches can be called formalist as they think the law objectively, which leads to voluntarily restraining the judge's subjectivity in the judicial decision-making process.
-To guote Lee Epstein and Jack Knight: 'For decades, political scientists treated (read:
+One of its precursors, US Supreme Court Justice Oliver Wendell Holmes Jr., famously adopted the 'bad men' perspective to explain why, far from being a set of principles or axioms, the Law should be 'the prophecies of what the courts will do in fact, and nothing more pretentious.'8 Indeed, the bad man does not care about the law in books; he wants to decades, political scientists treated (read: